diothor/dcp-python/problems/README.md

 Given a column number, return its alphabetical column id.
 For example, given 1, return "A".
 Given 27, return "AA".

+### [Problem #794 [Easy]](data_structures/problem_794.py)
+This problem was asked by Amazon.

+Implement a stack that has the following methods:

+* push(val), which pushes an element onto the stack
+* pop(), which pops off and returns the topmost element of the stack.
+If there are no elements in the stack, then it should throw an error or return null.
+* max(), which returns the maximum value in the stack currently.
+If there are no elements in the stack, then it should throw an error or return null.

+Each method should run in constant time.

 ### [Problem #786 [Medium]](number_problems/problem_786.py)
 his problem was asked by Google.